NTIA/scos-sensor/README.md

 Reference](#api-reference).

-A sensor advertises its **capabilities**, among which are **actions** that you can schedule the sensor to do.
-Some actions acquire data, and those **acquisitions** are retrievable in an easy to use archive format.
-Acquisitions are "owned" by the schedule entry.
-Schedule entries are "owned" by a specific user.
+A sensor advertises its **capabilities**, among which are **actions** that you can schedule on the sensor.
 Actions are functions that the sensor owner implements and exposes.
 Actions can do anything, e.g., rotate an antenna or start streaming data over a socket and never return.

 Sensor actions are scheduled by posting a **schedule entry** to the sensor's **schedule**.
-The scheduler periodically reads the schedule and populates a task queue in priority order.
+The **scheduler** periodically reads the schedule and populates a task queue in priority order.

-A **task** represents an action at a _specific_ time.
+A **task** represents an action to be run at a _specific_ time.
 Therefore, a schedule entry represents a range of tasks.
 The scheduler continues populating its task queue until the schedule is exhausted.
 When executing the task queue, the scheduler makes a best effort to run each task at its designated time, but the scheduler will not cancel a running task to start another task, even of higher priority. **priority** is used to disambiguate two or more tasks that are schedule to start at the same time.

+Some actions acquire data, and those **acquisitions** are retrievable in an easy to use archive format.
+Acquisitions are "owned" by the schedule entry that created them.
+Schedule entries are "owned" by a specific user.

+**Admin** users have full control over the sensor and can create schedule entries and view, modify, or delete any other user's schedule entries or acquisitions.
+Admins can create non-priveleged **user** accounts which can also create schedule entries and view, modify, and delete things they own, but which cannot modify or delete things they don't own.
+Admins can mark a schedule entry as `private` from unpriveleged users.

 Quickstart